mythreyajl/SDCND-P3-BehavioralCloning/writeup_template.md

 I obtained some more data by driving on track 2 in the center lane.

 To augment the data set, I used the center, left and right images correspoding to one frame.
 There was a correction factor applied to the left and right camera to adjust the steering angle according to the Point-of-View of the left and right cameras.
 I also used numpy to flip the image and flip the corresponding angle(s) for center, left and right cameras.

-Below are sample center, left, right and center-flipped images:
+Below are sample center and center-flipped images:

 ![alt text][image6]
 ![alt text][image7]

+Left and right images for the same frame:

 ![alt text][image8]
 ![alt text][image9]